mathigon/textbooks/content/euclidean-geometry/content.md

 > id: origami-applications
 > goals: video

+### Applications of Origami

-Origami is an ancient art, and for the longest time it was mostly a recreational pursuit, without real life applications.
+Origami is an ancient art, and for the longest time, it was mostly a recreational pursuit, without real-life applications.
 However, it turns out that techniques developed for Origami can be incredibly useful in technology and engineering:

 ::: column(width=300)